anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

   for "\<service-instance-name> (2)".
-* If a clash exists between pledges from the same manufacturer, and even if the registrar-agent then attempts to start enrolling all pledges with the same clashing service instance name, it may not have enough information to determine which the correct pledge is.
-This would happen especially if the IDevID from both devices (of different product type), had the same serial number, and the CA of both was the same (because they come from the same manufacturer).
+* If a clash exists between pledges from the same manufacturer, and even if the registrar-agent then attempts to start enrolling all pledges with the same clashing service instance name, it may not have enough information to distinguish pledges other than by the randomn numbering.
+This would happen especially if the IDevID from both devices (of different product type), had the same serial number, and the CA of both was the same, which is likely when they are from the same manufacturer.
   Even if some other IDevID field was used to distinguish their device model, the registrar-agent would not be able to determine that difference without additional vendor specific programming.